-All PhD defenses are to be announced in the University Times and the Pitt Chronicle.
+All PhD defenses must be announced in the University Times.
 MS and Ph.D. defense meetings will also be publicized on flyers posted throughout the Department of Chemistry.
-The requested information must be submitted to the chemistry receptionist no less than two weeks before the actual defense date.
-The receptionist will forward these details to the University Times and Pitt Chronicle. with copies to the Graduate Program Administrator and the Graduate Dean's office.
+The requested information must be submitted to the graduate administrator no less than one month prior to the actual defense date.
+Once you make room arrangements with the facilities coordinator, the graduate administrator will reach out to you to complete a form with the required details for the postings, https://pitt.wufoo.com/forms/defense-information/.
+The graduate administrator will also forward these details to the University Times and the Graduate Dean's office.